 Pink or skin-coloured spots

 Small, firm, raised spots that can appear anywhere on the body are common in children and known as molluscum contagiosum.

-Treatment isn’t recommended as the spots clear up, although it can take over a year.
+Treatment isn't recommended because the spots clear up on their own, although it can take more than a year.

 Red patches on a baby's bottom

-You can buy creams from your pharmacy to help clear it up.
+You can buy cream from your pharmacy to help clear it up.